 The differences between these two designs are subtle and have no significant bearing on daily use.

-The DiamondClean 9000 has little subtle, high end visual differences.
-However the Expertclean can do what the Diamondclean can if you invest in buying the C3 premium brush head because it is primed to focus on whitening teeth.
+The Philips Sonicare DiamondClean 9000 has few subtle, high-end visual differences.
+However theSonicare Expertclean 7900 can do what the Diamondclean can if you invest in buying the C3 premium brush head because it is primed to focus on whitening teeth.
 The C3 alongside the defence.